 Which Global Executive Search Firms Lead the Market?

-These four firms - collectively known as part of the "SHREK" group (Spencer Stuart, Heidrick & Struggles, Russell Reynolds, Egon Zehnder, Korn Ferry) - dominate the global retained executive search market.
-C-suite mandates made up 50.64% of all executive search placements in 2025, according to Mordor Intelligence's executive search market report.
-These firms handle a significant share of those mandates.
+Collectively known as the “SHREK” group (Spencer Stuart, Heidrick & Struggles, Russell Reynolds, Egon Zehnder, Korn Ferry), these four organizations dominate the worldwide retained executive search market.
+C-suite mandates made up 50.64% of all executive search placements in 2025, according to Mordor Intelligence’s executive search market report - and these organizations handle a significant share of those mandates.

 2. Korn Ferry - Good for Full-Service Leadership Consulting

 Korn Ferry is the largest executive search firm globally, with more than 100 offices in over 50 countries.
-Founded in 1969, the firm has evolved from pure executive search into a full-service organizational consulting firm covering talent strategy, leadership development, succession planning, and compensation benchmarking.
+Established in 1969, Korn Ferry has evolved from pure executive search into a full-service organizational consulting organization covering talent strategy, leadership development, succession planning, and compensation benchmarking.

-Their executive search division posted $204.6 million in professional fee revenue in Q3 of their fiscal year 2025 alone.
-That scale means deep proprietary data on leadership competencies, compensation trends, and organizational design - resources smaller firms can't match.
+The executive search division posted $204.6 million in professional fee revenue in Q3 of fiscal year 2025 alone.
+That scale means deep proprietary data on leadership competencies, compensation trends, and organizational design - resources smaller practices can’t match.

 Key strengths: Massive proprietary database of leadership assessments, integrated consulting services (compensation, org design, succession), dedicated industry practice groups across 15+ sectors.